 UNR E.L.
 Wiegand Fitness Center CMAR

-Through the project’s collaboration, the client uncovered needs that the concept didn’t include like an underground parking garage, a new chilled water system tie-in, adjacent street upgrades and infrastructure upgrades for the campus.
+Selected as the CM at Risk (CMAR) contractor for the project, Q&D had the honor of working alongside the University and the design team, led by Worth Group, to create this one-of-a-kind fitness center.
+Through the project’s collaboration, the client uncovered needs that the original concept didn’t include like an underground parking garage, a new chilled water system tie-in, adjacent street upgrades and infrastructure upgrades for the campus.
 The team worked closely together to incorporate these items through a combination of value-engineering and added funding.

 Q&D’s team worked diligently alongside the design team to provide a set of value engineering ideas and an updated, open-book estimate at each design milestone to align the design with the budget.
 Each idea was evaluated and discussed together as a team and the final decision was documented.
-Over $2,000,000 in value engineering was accepted over the course preconstruction.
-The result is a GMP, competitively bid to subcontractors with complete transparency, which is just under the budgeted amount.
+Over $2,000,000 in value engineering was accepted over the course of preconstruction.
+The result was a GMP, competitively bid to subcontractors with complete transparency, which was just under the budgeted amount.

 University of Nevada, Reno